testarnyttnamn/testnamemaster/CONTRIBUTING.md

 a.
 Plan to open a Merge Request to fix the bug themselves.
 If so, they can self-assign the issue and link any corresponding Merge Request to the issue.
 b.
 Leave the issue for someone else to resolve.
 In this case the IST:L leads should assign the task to another developer.

+### Newline warnings

+Before merging, please ensure that there are no `\No newline at end of file` warnings.

 ## IST:NL Development Guidelines

 This section provides guidelines on how the [IST:NL repository](https://gitlab.euclid-sgs.uk/pf-ist-nonlinear/likelihood-implementation) should be managed as a *fork* (or *downstream repository*) of the IST:L repository (or *upstream repository*).
 These guidelines are designed to avoid issues with IST:L.